 Once all of this information is collected, you may complete the HSDE Online Application.
 Your guidance counselor will give you the required password or email firstname.lastname@example.org with your name, your FSU EMPLID, and your high school or home education school district.

 Approved Courses for FSU High School Dual Enrollment

 HSDE students may select courses ONLY from the list below – and only face-to-face sections will be approved (i.e., no online).
-Please note that the courses on this list are not guaranteed to be available every semester or have open seats at the time of registration.
+Please note that the courses on this list are not guaranteed to be available or offered in person every semester or have open seats at the time of registration.
 For more information about each course, check the course descriptions document below.